 Why are Sandbag Squats a Good Leg Extension Substitute?

-Sandbag squats focus on your quadriceps while simultaneously engaging your entire body.
+Sandbag squats are a quadriceps extension exercise that engages your entire body.

 Bear Hug Sandbag Squats: